 Getting To Tap Mun (Grass Island)

-Ma Liu Shui Ferry Pier is a 10 minute walk from the University Station on the East Rail Line, that runs from Hung Hom to Shenzhen.
+Ma Liu Shui Ferry Pier is a 10-minute walk from the University Station on the East Rail Line, which runs from Hung Hom to Shenzhen.
 Once at the station, follow the signs to the pier.
-From here, the kaito ride is approximately an hour long.
+From here, the Kaito ride is approximately an hour long.